 Increasing movement in the joints using various manual techniques and manipulation often relieves pain, increases movement and allows a return to regular activity dependant on the severity of the arthritis.
 Manipulation of the spine is a gentle and effective way to relieve the symptoms of arthritis in the spinal joints.
 Rehabilitation techniques are best begun before disability develops.
 Immobilization for any prolonged period of time can promote contractures and worsen the clinical course.
 However, a few minutes of rest (every 4 to 6 h in the daytime) can help if balanced with exercise and use.
 Modifying activities of daily living can help.

-Alex talks about chiropractics role in the treatment of arthritis:
+Our Chiropractor talks about chiropractics’ role in the treatment of arthritis:

 “Arthritis cannot be reversed, once these changes have occurred in the joints of the body there is no way to reverse or cure it.
 Anyone who claims to do so is not being totally clear.
 What I aim to do with chiropractic treatment is reduce the symptoms of osteoarthritis such as reducing pain and stiffness and through a specific exercise and rehabilitation programme including chiropractic supportive care, maintain the joints as best we can slowing the rate of degeneration and allow you to carry out your daily activities with as little impact from the arthritis as possible.
 I have had great results using this approach with the many patients with arthritis that I have seen”.

-About the condition: Frozen shoulder affects about 1 in 50 adults at some stage in their life.
+About the condition: Shoulder issues affect about 1 in 50 adults at some stage in their life.
 It most commonly occurs in people aged between 40 and 60.
 It is more common in women.
 It is more common than average in people who have diabetes and some other conditions.

 It is thought that some scar tissue forms in the shoulder capsule.
 The capsule is a thin tissue that covers and protects the shoulder joint.
 The scar tissue may cause the capsule to thicken, contract and limit the movement of the shoulder.
 The reason why the scar tissue forms is not known.